numediart/xVAEnet/README.md

 ```math
 \mathcal{L}_{global} = \frac{1}{3}\mathcal{L}_{VAE} + \frac{1}{3} \frac{1}{bs} \sum_{i=1}^{bs} (1-fake\_pred_{i}) + \frac{1}{3}\mathcal{L}_{classif}
 ```
-On the arousal index, the learning rate was set to 5 · 10−4, the global training was performed every 5 epochs and, once every 2 epochs, the classification has been performed on both the hypoxic burden and the arousal index using a weighted sum of both losses:
+On the arousal event, the learning rate was set to 5 · 10−4, the global training was performed every 5 epochs and, once every 2 epochs, the classification has been performed on both the hypoxic burden and the arousal event using a weighted sum of both losses:
 ```math
 \mathcal{L}_{classif_2} = \frac{1}{2}\cdot \mathcal{L}_{hypox} + \frac{1}{2}\cdot \mathcal{L}_{arousal}